wp-plugins/podlove-podcasting-plugin-for-wordpress/readme.txt

 * Enhancement: Remove pagination from formats settings page

 == Upgrade Notice ==

+= 2.0.0 =

+Upgrade only if you are on PHP 5.4 or higher.

 = 1.2.0-alpha =
 Before you update, delete all shows but one to ensure your important data stays.
 Watch out: Your feed URLs will change!